-Figure 30 Bluestone railway station and engine shed at Little River, constructed in 1864.
-Source: Winty Calder 1981, Beyond the View

-Little River suffered a railway disaster in 1884 when a collision occurred at night between two trains, with several people killed as a result.
-Further collisions, in some cases involving fatalities, occurred at the Little River level crossing in the 1930s.
-119

-Railway stations and sidings were built as local needs arose.
-A railway station was established at the existing Manor siding between Werribee and Little River, after requests from local landowners for a passenger and good station.
-120 It was opened in 1914, and operated until the 1970s.
-121
+Figure 22.
+Bluestone railway station and engine shed at Little River, constructed in 1864.
+(Source: Winty Calder 1981, Beyond the View) Little River suffered a railway disaster in 1884 when a collision occurred at night between two trains, with several people killed as a result.
+Further collisions, in some cases involving fatalities, occurred at the Little River level crossing in the 1930s.100 Railway stations and sidings were built as local needs arose.
+Manor Station established between Werribee and Little River was established in the early 1900s.
 Between 2012 and 2014, the Deer Park - West Werribee railway line was constructed through the north of the municipality, servicing Tarneit and Wyndham Vale.